jina-ai/example-multimodal-fashion-search/README.md

 ## With Docker-compose

+1. First index the data as stated above
-`docker-compose up`
+2. In the repo's root directory, run `docker-compose up`

 ## Tips

-- Index using the [small dataset](https://www.kaggle.com/paramaggarwal/fashion-product-images-small), then swap out the data directory for that of the [hi-res dataset](https://www.kaggle.com/paramaggarwal/fashion-product-images-dataset) for nicer-looking results and speedier indexing.
+- Index using the [small dataset](https://www.kaggle.com/paramaggarwal/fashion-product-images-small), then swap out the data directory for that of the [hi-res dataset](https://www.kaggle.com/paramaggarwal/fashion-product-images-dataset) for nicer-looking results.

+## Debugging

+### Search using gRPC

+This is a good way to test quickly, instead of going through frontend.
+It'll take either a string ("shoes") or one of the images from the dataset (depending on whether you do image or text search) and use that as a query.

+1. Index your data
+2. `cd backend-text` or `cd backend-image`
+3. `pip install -r requirements.txt`
+4. `python app.py -t search_grpc`

+It should then print out the `uri`s of the matching Documents.

 ## TODO